 The Chief Nurse and Midwifery Officer represents the interests of nursing and midwifery as a member of the Australian and New Zealand Council of Chief Nurses and Midwifery Officers.
 She also develops policies and initiatives to support quality, safety and best practice within the Victorian health sector that are aligned with the objectives of Safer Care Victoria.

-Matthew McCrone Director for the Victorian Department of Health and Human Services
+Dr Malcolm Dobbin, Director Senior Medical Advisor, Victorian Department of Health and Human Services

 Annie Butler Federal Secretary for the Australian Nursing and Midwifery Federation

 Annie was formally appointed to the role in June 2018, having served as the Assistant Federal Secretary since March 2014, and following years of experience in the clinical, professional and industrial areas of nursing.

 Annie is a registered nurse with more than a decade’s experience working in public hospitals, the community and on health education projects, and a further decade working in research and education.